Canada

 Who assumes responsibility?

-• Producers: Register, report, and fund the system.
+• Producers: Register, report, and fund the system

-• Local hosts (retailers, municipalities): Provide drop-off points.
+• Local hosts (retailers, municipalities): Provide drop-off points

-• Ministry of Environment: Oversee compliance, audit, enforce.
+• Ministry of Environment: Oversee compliance, audit, enforce

 Duties of each group

-• Producers: Execute Steward Agreement, ensure data accuracy, remit fees, support promotions.
+• Producers: Execute Steward Agreement, ensure data accuracy, remit fees, support promotions

-• Collection hosts: Safely receive, store, and ship batteries.
+• Collection hosts: Safely receive, store, and ship batteries

-• Government: Approve plans, audit data, levy penalties for non-compliance.
+• Government: Approve plans, audit data, levy penalties for non-compliance

-Extended producer responsibility for Batteries in Manitoba
+Extended producer responsibility (EPR) for batteries in Manitoba

 Legal basis: Waste Reduction and Prevention (WRAP) Act and the Electrical & Electronic Equipment Stewardship Regulation (MR 17/2010) cover rechargeable batteries within electronics - no separate primary battery mandate.